mishragauravgm/friends_speech_emotion/README.md

 Speech emotion classification of audio files into 5 categories

-The dataset is from MIDAS IIIT Delhi( http://midas.iiitd.edu.in).
+The dataset is MELD(https://affective-meld.github.io)#.
 It consists of audio samples from Friends TV show.
 The task is to classify this audio samples(.wav) into one of 5 classes:
 1) Disgust
 2) Fear